Canada's Marine Mammal Regulations

 Description: Canada's Marine Mammal Regulations

-400 metres away from all killer whales in southern BC coastal waters between Campbell River and just north of Ucluelet* (June 1 – May 31)
+- 400 metres for all killer whales in southern B.C. coastal waters between Campbell River and just north of Ucluelet

-Canada's updated Marine Mammal Regulations strengthen protections for marine mammals.
-Approaching marine mammals too quickly, coming too close or making too much noise can disturb, stress or even harm these beautiful creatures who call our waters home.
+Approaching marine mammals too quickly, coming too close, or making too much noise, can disturb, stress or even harm them.

 - Date modified: